-System: While we have applied the term in a technical way so far, systems can be created in different forms – and can thereby desired by all kinds of organizations.
+System: While we have technically applied the term so far, systems can be created in different forms and can, thereby, be desired by all kinds of organizations.
 A social system, for example, can be a community of people.
-If an organization has an interest in forming such a community, they can commission a contractor to establish this.
-Think of a private university that wants to tap into the potential of their alumni community.
+If an organization has an interest in forming such a community, it can commission a contractor to establish this.
+Think of a private university that wants to tap into the potential of its alumni community.
 Social networking companies offer services to integrate alumni into one community.
-Furthermore, systems can be biological, when rejuvenating a biosphere, for example; or completely digital, when developing a software for a very specific application.
-Think of a system as the object of a project, no matter in which industry or sector.
+Furthermore, systems can be biological, such as when rejuvenating a biosphere, or completely digital, when developing software for a very specific application.
+Think of a system as the object of a project, regardless of the industry or sector.

-Client: In the following sections, we will understand the client as any organization that could be commissioning another organization with a project.
+Client: In the following sections, we will understand the client as any organization that could commission another organization with a project.
 Again, these can be organizations from all sectors, not just profit - oriented companies.

-Contractor: Contractors are the opposite side of the transaction; organizations commissioned with executing (parts of) a project.
-Non - profit organizations are rarer in taking this role, but it is not completely uncommon.
+Contractor: Contractors are on the opposite side of the transaction; organizations commissioned with executing (parts of) a project.
+Non - profit organizations rarely take on this role, although it is not completely unheard of.

 Requirement: In the most general sense, a requirement is a specified desire by both parties of a transaction.
-On a high level, requirements exist in any transaction.
-When purchasing bio-bread in the bakery, customers expect certain quality requirements attached to the bio-label.
-Since the bio label implies certain characteristics, customers usually don’t discuss their requirements even further – both parties agree to some extent what it means and proceed with the transaction.
+At a high level, requirements exist in any transaction.
+When purchasing bio - bread in the bakery, customers expect certain quality requirements attached to the bio - label.
+Since the bio - label implies certain characteristics, customers usually do not discuss their requirements further.
+Both parties agree to some extent on what the requirements mean and proceed with the transaction.
 If we imagine a kindergarten that is contracting an art collective to create a pedagogically worthwhile playground, both might have very different ideas in mind.
-In this case, the kindergarten needs to be extremely specific in specifying their requirements regarding pedagogical concept, safety, design, and materials as it cannot be expected by most artists to intuitively know these requirements.
+In this case, the kindergarten needs to be extremely specific in specifying their requirements regarding pedagogical concepts, safety, design, and materials, as it cannot be expected for most artists to intuitively know these requirements.

-In the following sections, we will introduce the commonalities and differences of some illustrative industries and sectors – and discuss the specific conditions regarding requirements.
+In the following sections, we will introduce the commonalities and differences between some illustrative industries and sectors and discuss the specific conditions regarding requirements.

 5.1 Basic Process of Requirements Management

-Regardless of the sector, most non-trivial projects share the need for a certain number of requirements - related tasks.
-Any system that is developed in a project, is motivated by various requirements of a client.
-Regardless of industry or sector, project manager or members of the project team need to make sure, that the finished system fully complies with all of the implicit and explicit expectations.
-Implementing a conscious planning process for requirements management is the solution, that is usually applied in successful projects across all industries.
+Regardless of the sector, most nontrivial projects share the need for a certain number of requirements - related tasks.
+Any system that is developed in a project is motivated by the various requirements of a client.
+Regardless of industry or sector, the project manager or members of the project team need to ensure that the finished system fully complies with all implicit and explicit expectations.
+Implementing a conscious planning process for Requirements Management is the solution that is usually applied in successful projects across all industries.

-The project manager, the client, or any other responsible stakeholder will have specified the project's requirements, therefore a planned process for the identification, assessment, tracking, documentation, implementation, and control of each requirement is usually applied.
+The project manager, the client, or any other responsible stakeholder will have specified the project's requirements; therefore, a planned process for the identification, assessment, tracking, documentation, implementation, and control of each requirement is usually applied.

-The relevance for a planned process can be found in the need to make sure that each and every demand connected to the project and the project development process is tracked, captured, addressed, and analyzed.
-Furthermore, a planned process will prevent project team members from losing track of a requirement that has been established by the client, the contractor and the stakeholders involved in the project.
-A planned process also resolves all of the common causes that can result in project failure, such as requirements risks, uncontrolled expansions of the project scope, loss of control over budget, and delayed milestone delivery, etc.
+The relevance of a planned process can be ascribed to the need to ensure that each and every demand connected to the project and the project development process is tracked, captured, addressed, and analyzed.
+Furthermore, a planned process will prevent project team members from losing track of a requirement that has been established by the client, the contractor, and the stakeholders involved in the project.
+A planned process also resolves all of the common reasons that can result in the failure of a project such as requirements risks, uncontrolled expansion of the project scope, loss of control over the budget, and delayed milestone delivery.